makersacademy/airport_challenge/lib/README.md

 ### Airport Challenge ###
 Partial entry
 - I tried to build too much complexity into the ability of the ATC to control landing/take off during a storm.
 Too much time was spent on this which caused a delay in the other requirements.
 The storm aspect is not complete as a result so landing/taking off is not currently affected by weather.
 As outlined below testing user input was causing issues so this aspect was put to one side.
-- Also not complete is the requirement for planes not to land in multiple airports at one time.
+- Also, the requirement for planes not to land in multiple airports at one time is not complete.
+- I assume a requirement of the challenge is to build a user interface for ATCs to control the planes landing and taking off but, due to the issues with testing and mocking user input, building an interface was not a priority.

 ### Running the program from IRB
 - Navigate to the airport_challenge folder
+- Run IRB
-- require 'Airport.rb' / 'Weather.rb' / 'Plane.rb'
+- Require the following files: 'Airport.rb' / 'Weather.rb' / 'Plane.rb'
 - Create new classes
     airport = Airport.new("airport name")
     plane = Plane.new("plane name")
     weather = Weather.new
-- Methods which can be used on the following classes
+- The below methods can be used for each of the following classes

 Airport
 - .capacity_override(integer)